shadman-shahid/CSE460_KL_algorithm_assignment/README.md

 `11:59 PM 26 September, 2024`

 ## Submission:
-You would need to submit a PDF of the completed jupyter notebook.
+You would need to submit the completed jupyter notebook.
 I will update the submission detailes in this `README.md` file.
 [Submission Link](https://forms.gle/opv7CUT99tTsdoYA8)